 Mary Cairncross scenic reserve comprises 55 hectares of national estate listed subtropical rainforest overlooking the Glasshouse Mountains.

 Biodiversity thrives here on the edge of the Maroochy River.
 The Maroochy wetlands sanctuary is a haven for birds, crabs, insects and small mammals such as the highly endangered and secretive water mouse (Xeromys myoides).

 Bush hands is council's nature conservation newsletter that keeps you in touch with community nature conservation issues, upcoming events, plant, animal and weed profiles, land management advice and more

 Read council's environment information sheets, publications and articles.

 Kids in Action is council's award-winning environmental program for school-aged children.
 It aims to grow a culture that values caring for the natural world.

-We have a large variety of environmental education programs and events available to schools.
+We have a large variety of education programs and events available to schools and groups.